okx/KIPs/docs/final/KIP-3.md

 **Add Liquidity Process:**

-- Market Makers sign an Add Liquidity transaction and make it broadcasted to one of OKExChain nodes
+- Market Makers sign an Add Liquidity transaction and make it broadcasted to one of OEC nodes
-- The OKExChain node will check this transaction.
-If there is no error, then this transaction will be broadcasted to other OKExChain nodes
+- The OEC node will check this transaction.
+If there is no error, then this transaction will be broadcasted to other OEC nodes
 - Add Liquidity transaction is committed on the blockchain by block proposer
 - Validators will verify the constraints on balance.
 The transfer tokens and fee will be deducted from the address of the transaction initiator
 - Add the tokens to the module account address.
-Mint pool token with the amount of Ratio of total pool assets and add to the Market Makers addresses and token pair info is updated on the OKExChain
+Mint pool token with the amount of Ratio of total pool assets and add to the Market Makers addresses and token pair info is updated on the OEC

 #### 5.3.3 Remove Liquidity